castaff/TEDS_Treatment_Attrition/README.md

 Supplementary single year and complete (with all non-missing data points) data analysis can be found in the additional files in this repository

-All thoughts and suggestions are welcome - I am learning!
+All thoughts and suggestions are welcome!

 Thank you.